 Join a climbing gym

 Climbing gyms continue to pop up all over the country, and they can be great places to meet people.
 Climbing is a social sport, and it’s easy to strike up a conversation with someone if you’re both working on the same route.
-Plus, many climbing gyms host meetups and events where you can meet even more people.
+Plus, many climbing gyms host events where you can meet even more people.